 What Does the Bible Say about Modern Day Revelation?

-Not long ago, we received an email from one of our website visitors who made some comments regarding a lesson he had downloaded and listened to.
+Not long ago, I received an email from one of our website visitors who made some comments regarding a lesson he had downloaded and listened to.
 He based his opinions on the belief that God is still making his will known through the means of modern day Revelation.
 In other words, it is his belief that God communicates directly with man today through prophets and/or apostles just like He did in the past.

 The purpose of this lesson is to examine what the word of God teaches regarding modern day revelation in order to ascertain whether or not this is the truth.
 The purpose of examining any doctrine which is different than our beliefs is so that we can ultimately compare it with our own and if need be, make any necessary corrections.
 Paul commanded the Christians in Corinth to, “Examine yourselves, whether ye be in the faith; prove your own selves” (2 Corinthians 13:5).
 We are to subject ourselves to a critical self examination.
 Our beliefs and practices must be “in the faith”, meaning according to God’s will.